|

 The following is a summary of their main

--Belief in reincarnation: unbelievers (Muslims,
+- They believe in re-incarnation: unbelievers (Muslims,

-they must be transformed or reborn seven times before returning to take a place
+they must be transformed or re-born seven times before returning to take a place

 among the stars, where Ali is the prince.
 If blameworthy, they are sometimes

-- The eternal existence of the universe.
+- The eternal existence of the Universe.

-these names would suffice for abolution , purification from Janaba and the
+these names would suffice for abolution, purification from Janaba and the

-commandments of prayer
+commandments of prayer.

-- Fasting is the recitation of the names of thirty men , and thirty women
+- Fasting is the recitation of the names of thirty men, and thirty women

-mentioned in their books.
-The main 'Alawi Holy Book is the "Kitab al-Majmu'"
+- The main Alawi Holy Book is "Kitab Al-Majmu"

-compiled by al-Khasibi and containing 16 Suras.
-Other sacred books are: Kitab
+compiled by Al-Khasibi and containing 16 Suras.
+Other sacred books are: Kitab Al-Mashaykha (manual for Sheikhs), Kitab Majmu

-faith states: "I testify that there is no God but 'Ali ibn-Talib the one to be
+faith states: "I testify that there is no God except Ali ibn-Talib the one to be

-following poetry in Arabic:
+in the following poem in Arabic:

 أشهد أن لا إله إلا == حيدرة الأنزع البطين